0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

       ```shell
       miden-client tx new consume-notes <Account-Id> <Note-Id>
       ```

+!!! tip
+      - You only need to use the first 7 characters of the Note-Id.

 5. View your updated account's vault containing the tokens sent by the faucet by running the following command: